 I am always happy to speak about .NET, marketing small products, or technical leadership.
 If there is a specific topic you are curious about I would love to hear about what your group is looking to learn.
 Send me a quick email & we can chat.

-Hear are a couple of the sessions I am currently giving.
+Hear are the sessions I am currently giving.

 Monitizing Your Side Projects

-"How can I make money from the projects I have worked on in my free time?" -You
+"How can I make money from the projects I work on in my free time?" -You

 Developers are really good a writing code but, many of us find it difficult to bridge the gap between creating a killer app & getting paying users.